Scope of employment regulation

 Independent contractors can also provide personal services to employers.
 They perform their obligations at their own risk, have the freedom to reject work requested by the employer and they are not subject to the Labour Act.

-A party who is named as an independent contractor can still be considered de facto an employee if the agreement has the characteristics of an employment agreement regardless of how the parties are defined the contract, that is. the agreement has the following characteristics:
+A party who is named as an independent contractor can still be considered de facto an employee if the agreement has the characteristics of an employment agreement regardless of how the parties are defined the contract.
+An employment agreement has the following characteristics:

 Entitlement to statutory employment rights